|Nutrition Facts (per serving)|

 Can't decide which style of beer to enjoy?
-The beauty of the black and tan is that you don't have to decide—you can enjoy two completely different brews in the same glass with the popular Black and Tan.
-This is the layered beer drink that you can see poured in almost any bar in America, and it's very easy to make at home.
+The beauty of the black and tan is that you don't have to decide—you can enjoy two completely different brews in the same glass with the popular black and tan.
+This is the layered beer drink that you can see poured in bars across the United States, and it's very easy to make at home.

 While some may think the name of this drink refers to Irish politics, we can assure you that it is not.
 The name is derived from the two beers that it requires: a pale ale (like Bass Ale, Boulevard, or Sierra Nevada) at the bottom and Guinness Stout (or a similar dark stout) on the top.
 These two beers make perfect "black and tan" layers in the glass if they're poured correctly.
 As you drink it, the two layers remain separated and the last sip is the complete opposite of the first.